vikingeducation/prep_basics/test-yourself-answers.md

 #### How is information broken down and sent?

-It is broken down into packets and sent through random different ways to get to their destination.
+It is broken down into small packets of information that are send over a connected network.
+This network can include your local printer, to a website hosted in China.

 #### What are packets?